 - 1. Go to projectspectrum.io - 2.
 Click "Profile/Dashboard" in the top right and then click "Sign Up" from the dropdown menu. - 3.
 Follow the instructions to sign up for an account.
 Descriptions of the account types are provided below each option. - 4.
 Verify your email by entering the code sent to the email address you provided when signing up. - 5.
 Log in to Project Spectrum by clicking "Profile/Dashboard > Login" in the top right. - 6.
-Find the Training Course on "Understanding Foreign Ownership, Control, or Influence (FOCI)" by clicking "Courses > Training Courses" - 7.
+Hover over "Courses" in the Navigation Bar, and then select "FOCI" from the dropdown listing. - 7.
 Copy the provided password. - 8.
-Click on the course and log in to Encite.io using your email address and the copied password. - 9.
+Click on the "Understanding Foreign Ownership, Control, or Influence (FOCI)" course, which will open a new browser tab. - 9.
+From the new tab, log in to Encite.io using your email address and the copied password. - 10.
 Enroll in the course and click "Enter" to begin.